vegawidget/ggvega/dev/DSC-2019/dsc.md

 the future.
 In other words, **a narrow scope built on a firm foundation**.

-We hope that the foundation that we develop supporet this sub-set of capabilities will serve us well as we expand.
+We hope that the foundation that we develop support this sub-set of capabilities will serve us well as we expand.

 **Design choice \#1**: Do we capture the intention or the